tengge1/ShadowEditor/README.md

 13. Fix a bug that component in mesh cannot save the `visible` attribute.
 14. `Bin` type model is no longer supported.
 15. Fix cube texture bug.
+16. Rewrite all the `prototype` to es6 `class` in the source code.
+17. Remove the visual module.

 ## v0.5.10 has Released